Successful applicants for the grant of New Zealand citizenship are required to attend a citizenship ceremony at Council offices.

 The New Zealand Citizenship Office (part of the Department of Internal Affairs) administers grants of citizenship, confirmation and denials of citizenship, and descent registrations.

-Recent Citizenship Awards Ceremony took place at Grey District Council Chambers today.
+A recent Citizenship Ceremony took place at Grey District Council Chambers.
 It was a wonderful occasion where 15 recipients received their New Zealand Citizenship in front of their friends and families.

 We had recipients of Filipino, Papua New Guinean, Thai, British, Indian and Chinese nationalities.